AntoniosMalak/Arabic-Dialect-Chatbot/README.md

 This is a chatbot that can reply to you in five dialect (Egyptian, Magharbi, gulf, Levantine, Classical Arabic).
 ________________________
 ## [Detect dialect](https://github.com/AntoniosMalak/Arabic-Dialect-Chatbot-AI-Task/tree/main/Detect%20Dialect)
- have `dialect_dataset.csv` that include 2 columns (ids and dialect) and [API](https://recruitment.aimtechnologies.co/ai-tasks) to fetch texts from it.
+I have `dialect_dataset.csv` that include 2 columns (ids and dialect) and [API](https://recruitment.aimtechnologies.co/ai-tasks) to fetch texts from it.
 There are 4 steps as mentioned below.<br>
 ### 1) [Data fetching notebook from API](https://github.com/AntoniosMalak/Arabic-Dialect-Chatbot-AI-Task/blob/main/Detect%20Dialect/data_fetching.ipynb)
 - First condition: The request body must be a JSON as a list of strings, and the size of the list must NOT